 The match was part of an excursion by the Santos team, ending with the score of 3 x 0 for the alvinegro Praiano, with two goals from Pelé and one from Jáder.

-The lineup of the fish for the historic confrontation was: Cláudio (Cejas), Orlando Lelé, Vicente (Paulo), Altivo and Zé Carlos; Léo Oliveira and Nenê; Jader (Ferreira), Alcindo (Adílson), Pelé (Turcão) and Edu.
-Technician: Jair Rosa Pinto.
+The fish lineup for the historic confrontation was: Cláudio (Cejas), Orlando Lelé, Vicente (Paulo), Altivo and Zé Carlos; Léo Oliveira and Nenê; Jader (Ferreira), Alcindo (Adílson), Pelé (Turcão) and Edu.
+Coach: Jair Rosa Pinto.

 The visit to Japan after the great earthquake of 2011